kaii-lb/dotfiles/README.md

 - Import the `dark-vibes-yay.vsix` that you downloaded to vscode and set color scheme to `dark vibes :D`
 - Open `/home/$USER/.config/waybar/scripts/weather.py` and replace `mycity+mycountry` with your city and country
 - Open `/home/$USER/.config/hyprland/hyprpaper.conf` and set the wallpaper path
+- Open firefox, go to `about:config` and search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to `true`
+- Open `/etc/environment` and add `export XCURSOR_THEME Bibata-Modern-Classic && export XCURSOR_SIZE 24 &`
 - Reboot
 - Profit(?)